cyriltriou/CustomPackageWindowEditor/README.md

 # Manuel actions

-The custom window editor and then you can also perform some others manual actions like adding a folder for Documentation named **Documentation~**.
+In custom window editor you can also perform some others manual actions like adding a folder for Documentation named **Documentation~**.
 For information, the tild **~** when added at the end of a folder hiddes it in Unity Editor.
-Then you can places also a file Documentation.md for a more advanced documentation.
+Then you can place also a file Documentation.md for a more advanced documentation.

 In the left panel of the Window Editor you can see the new custom packages profile listed and their content is displayed when you click the package.